Halter Uses AI to Guide and Monitor Herds of Cows

 Acquisitions typically don’t bode well for larger companies, and most of the time all those “2 + 2 = 5” synergies aren’t realized.
 A study by KPMG on blue-chip M&A activities over a two-year time frame showed that, “only 17% of deals had added value to the combined company, 30% produced no discernible difference, and as many as 53% actually destroyed value.”
 As a startup, Halter can certainly be a lot more nimble.
 They can also learn from what others are saying about the competition.

 Mr. Hancox bemoaned not being able to find experienced farmhands who would stick around long enough to learn things like how to tell when a cow is in heat.
-Because of these labor constraints, his team has been using SCR collars for several years, though the expense means he can only afford to cover about 20% of his herd with the 100 or so collars he has presently.
+Because of these labor constraints, his team has been trialing SCR collars for a few seasons, though having them on only a portion of the herd hasn’t been as beneficial as hoped.
+They are in the process of assessing the different options out there and intend to get monitoring devises on the entire herd in the next season.

 The batteries have a shelf life of about five years (the new ones seen above, seven years) which means he’ll have to plan to buy replacements.
 Not having to buy Halter’s collars is a perk he said, but it all comes down to how much Halter plans to charge for their “as a service” business model.